bdg-tbd/tbd-workshop-1/README.md

 the instructions
 ![img.png](doc/figures/workbench.png)

-8. In your Jupyterlab enviroment add Python3.8 kernel:
+8. Check if `pyspark` kernel exists - if not then in your Jupyterlab enviroment add Python3.8 kernel:
 ```bash
 python3.8 -m ipykernel install --user --name pyspark
 ```